oliviawestmacottssw/SSW.Rules.Content/rules/do-you-manage-building-repair-and-maintenance/rule.md

 ---

-You should ensure that any building related issues are attended to, this can include:
+You should ensure that any building related issues are attended to, this can include:​​

 1. Any security or access issues
 2. Any tradespeople or maintenance staff visiting the building